-- · by internet banking or telegraphic transfer - by cash, cheque or EFTPOS (subject to individual bank limits and available in Dunedin only) - by Government student loan Applications for Government student loans are available from StudyLink.
-Please apply online at: www.studylink.govt.nz Ensure that you authorise the direct transfer of your compulsory fees from your loan account to the University - · by internet banking or telegraphic transfer - by scholarship, staff study assistance and third party payments.
+- by internet banking or telegraphic transfer - by cash, cheque or EFTPOS (subject to individual bank limits and available in Dunedin only) - by Government student loan Applications for Government student loans are available from StudyLink.
+Please apply online at: www.studylink.govt.nz Ensure that you authorise the direct transfer of your compulsory fees from your loan account to the University - by internet banking or telegraphic transfer - by scholarship, staff study assistance and third party payments.

 If your fees are being offset against a University scholarship they should be adjusted accordingly on your fees account.
 In some cases the account is printed before the scholarship is processed.
 If you receive a fees account that doesn't have your scholarship taken into account, contact the Doctoral and Scholarships Office, University of Otago, PO Box 56, Dunedin 9054, Tel 03 479 5292 to ensure there are no problems.
-Further payment details will be printed on the reverse of your fees account.